dchu096/dweeber/README.md

 # Self-hosting??

-The code is not recommended to be runned by self-host, the code provided here is only for you to know the bot's setup and to use this as a template to create your own bot.
+The code is not recommended to be self-hosted, the code provided here is intended for you to know the bot's setup and to use this as a template to create your own bot.

 ~~The method will still be provided here~~